Chapter 4:

 “They must have already destroyed the farms!
 They’re after the people of town now!” yelled Marigold.

 People were scattering in their sight.
-However, instead of chasing individuals one by one, they bolted straight down the street.
-The most that they did was kick people off to the side.
-Not a single one tried to swallow them, despite how easy it is to snatch one with their large jaws.
-They were like incoming monstrous trains driving through a straight path.
+However, instead of chasing individuals one by one, the swamp wolves bolted straight down the street.
+The most violence that they did to the people were kicking them off to the side.

 “They’re not attacking the people?
-Are they just using this town as a fun playground?”
+Are they just using this town as a fun playground?” questioned Marigold.

 Kitezh thought for a moment.
-The wolves already destroyed the farms?
+The wolves have already destroyed the farms?
 It was not possible, as her team got to the town as early as possible, before the estimated time of their wolves’ arrival.
-Even if they are subjects of the demon lord, they couldn’t have destroyed the farms that quickly.
+Even if they were subjects of the demon lord, they couldn’t have destroyed the farms that quickly.

 Kitezh finally remembered the words.